-Nothing In Life is Free doesn't replace training your dog to prevent specific behaviors, but rather reinforces the other training you are doing with your dog.
-It allows you to establish your role as leader and helps to build your dog's confidence.
+Nothing In Life is Free doesn't replace training your dog to prevent specific behaviors.
+Rather, it reinforces the other training you are working on.
+It allows you to establish your role as the leader and helps to build your dog's confidence.

 Your dog should never be allowed to bolt out the door.
-If your dog is allowed to play off-leash in your yard, do not let him out while he is jumping or scratching on the door.
-Instead, ask him to sit.
-If he refuses to sit, walk away from the door for several minutes, and then return and try again.
-As soon as he is sitting, you can open the door and let him outside.
+If your dog is allowed to play off-leash in your yard, do not let it step out while jumping or scratching on the door.
+Instead, ask the dog to sit first.
+If it refuses to sit, walk away from the door for several minutes, and then return and try again.
+As soon as the dog is sitting, you can open the door and let it outside.

 The same goes for taking your dog for a walk on a leash.
-Before your dog is allowed to go out for a walk, he must sit calmly while you put on his leash.
-If he refuses, walk away.
-Give him a few minutes to calm down, and then return and ask him to sit again.
-As soon as he sits, attach his leash and head for the door.
-When you reach the door, ask him to sit once again rather than bolting out the door and yanking you behind him.
-If he refuses, walk him away from the door, and try again in a few minutes.
+Before your dog is allowed to go out, it must sit calmly while you put on the leash.
+If it refuses, walk away.
+Give the dog a few minutes to calm down, and then return and ask it to sit again.
+As soon as it sits, attach the leash and head for the door.
+When you reach the door, ask for a sit once again.
+If your dog refuses this, walk it away from the door, and try again in a few minutes.